 What is Social Anxiety?

-Social anxiety or social phobiais anxiety that people experience when in social situations.
+Social anxiety or social phobia is anxiety people experience when in social situations.
 Humans are social beings, and we all care about what other people think about us.
-However, socially anxious people tend to be overly concerned with what others think, and they often assume that people think the worst.
+However, socially anxious people tend to be overly concerned with what others think and often assume that people consider the worst.

 Many shy people are also socially anxious.
 Social situations can be stressful for all of us.
 Large groups can feel overly stimulating, or one-on-one contexts can feel threatening because you feel more exposed.

 When social anxiety interferes with your life, it’s because of several factors.
 Firstly, you over-identify with a negative view of who you are, e.g. that you are boring or unlikeable.
-Secondly, you have a perception that other people also see you in this way.
-Thirdly, you take lots of precautions to avoid or prevent people from thinking about this.
+Secondly, you perceive that other people also see you in this way.
+Thirdly, you take many precautions to avoid or prevent people from thinking about this.
 Typical responses include: avoiding eye contact or starting conversations, rehearsing before you go out, trying too hard to be funny or clever, over-analysing things you’ve said or seeking reassurance from your friends.

 Underneath this fear of rejection is a deep longing to be closer to people.
-In therapy, we help you to build up the ways you connect with people, develop self-compassion and abandon strategies that get in the way of relationships.
+In therapy, we help you build up the ways you connect with people, develop self-compassion and abandon strategies that get damage relationships.

 What is Generalised Anxiety?

-Generalised Anxiety or GAD is a term to describe the problem of uncontrollable worry.
+Generalised Anxiety, or GAD, describes the problem of uncontrollable worry.
 Anyone with a mind will worry because worrying is a natural reaction to life.
-There are many things that you cannot completely control, e.g. your health, people’s welfare and safety, money, and what other people think about you.
+You cannot wholly control many things, e.g. your health, people’s welfare and safety, money, and what others think about you.
 Worrying is an automatic response that is both natural and problematic.

-Many people overly rely on worry to copewith these uncertainties.
-The downside is that worry can lead to more worry, and then more worry.
-If you don’t get a handle on it, you can lose hours, days or months lost in your mind worrying about things you will never be able to control.
+Many people overly rely on worry to cope with these uncertainties.
+The downside is that worry can lead to more anxiety and fear.
+If you don’t get a handle on it, you can lose hours, days or months in your mind worrying about things you will never be able to control.

-Although worry is something that happens in your mind, it is a behaviour that you have learned.
+Although worry happens in your mind, it is a behaviour that you have learned.
 If you describe yourself as a ‘worrier’, the probability is that you can spot the same tendency in one of your parents.
-Worrying is a learned way of navigating the world, its risks, and it’s potential.
+Worrying is a learned way of navigating the world, its risks, and its potential.
 However, it is a poor strategy because it stops you from living life to the full.

 What is travel phobia or agoraphobia?

 Travel anxiety/phobia or agoraphobia are similar to panic.
-Unlike the experience of panic, which can come out of the blue, travel anxiety is triggered by being in a car, on a bus or train or aeroplane.
+Unlike panic, which can come out of the blue, travel anxiety is triggered by being in a car, bus, train, or aeroplane.

-Agoraphobia is the fear of feeling panic while being outside and away from home.
-For many people whose lives feel restricted by anxiety, your home can feel like your refuge.
+Agoraphobia is the fear of feeling panic while outside and away from home.
+Your home can feel like a refuge for many people whose lives are restricted by anxiety.
 It’s the place you want to get to when you feel overwhelmed.
 However, typically, the truth is that travelling or being outside is no less safe than being at home; your mind convinces you that it is safer.

-Getting home can make you feel relieved, which is why it can seem safer.
-However, when you often retreat to your home to seek safety, it can leave you feeling sad, frustrated and lonely.
-Thus, staying at home doesn’t make your life better; it just eases your anxiety a little in the short-term.
+Getting back home may give you relief which feels safer.
+However, when you often retreat to your home to seek safety, it can leave you sad, frustrated and lonely.
+Thus, staying at home doesn’t improve your life; it eases your anxiety a little short term.

-Many people suffering travel anxiety or agoraphobia miss out on what life has to offer.
+Many people suffering from travel anxiety or agoraphobia miss out on what life offers.
 You lose your independence and freedom.
-Your hopes and dreams become unlikely fantasies, and you run the risk of resigning yourself to a small life.
+Your hopes and dreams become unlikely fantasies, and you risk resigning yourself to a small life.
 While that is a choice, it needn’t be the only one.
 Our therapists will be happy to help and show you how you can learn to feel safe wherever you go.

 Facing your fears so you can live life to the full

-An important feature of anxiety therapy is building-up exposure to your fears.
-It is an essential step to take.
+An essential feature of anxiety therapy is building-up exposure to your fears.
+It is a crucial step to take.
 Overcoming anxiety problems involves learning to get better at experiencing anxiety and fear.
 You can’t avoid this, but we will be with you to show you how to cope with it.
-We’ll show you what to do, how to apply the skills that help you relax more easily and support you to keep taking tiny steps outside your comfort zone.
+We’ll show you what to do, and how to apply the skills that help you relax more easily and support you to keep taking tiny steps outside your comfort zone.
 It is called Deliberate Practice, and it aims to ensure you get to improve and build both your skills and your confidence.